danielgtaylor/nesh/website.md

 nesh --list-languages
 ```

 As a shortcut for CoffeeScript, you can use `nesh -c`.
 It's also pretty easy to set up an alias for this, e.g. `alias cs='nesh -c'` in bash.
+For ES6, you would use `nesh -b` instead.

 ### Setting a Prompt & Welcome Message
 A prompt can be set with the `--prompt` parameter, e.g. `nesh --prompt "test> "`.
 The welcome message can be set the same way with the `--welcome` parameter.
 You can disable the welcome message via e.g. `nesh --no-welcome`.